-In the first instance, wherever possible, our preference is for family, friends and carers to stay in touch by using the telephone or social media rather than face-to-face visiting using our virtual visiting service.
+At this time, family, friends and carers can stay in touch by using our virtual visiting service.

 It is really important that you follow the following safety measures if you do need to visit one of our hospitals:

 - You must wear a face mask or covering when coming into hospital, even in the corridors and communal areas.

 - Please try to bring as few items into the hospital as possible and keep your own items upon your person.
 Avoid bringing in bags where possible.

 - You should wash your hands with soap and water or use the alcohol hand gel as soon as possible after entering the hospital, and again when you enter the ward.